Save Lanikai from CRB

 Dead Coconut Palm Trees

-A New Threat to Our Trees and Our Community
+A Growing Threat to Our Trees and Our Community

-The Coconut Rhinoceros Beetle (CRB) has begun to enter Lanikai.
-If it takes hold, most of our coconut and other palm trees will die.
+The Coconut Rhinoceros Beetle (CRB) has entered Lanikai.
+If it fully takes hold, most of our coconut and other palm trees will die.

 This invasive beetle bores into the crowns of palms—destroying new fronds, weakening the tree, and eventually killing it.
 Lanikai is home to MANY palms.
 Picture, if you will, a Lanikai WITHOUT coconut trees and other palms like royal palms, fan palms, and even areca palms.
-We’re at a critical moment to stop the infestation before it spreads.
+We’re at a critical moment to stop the infestation before it spreads out of control.
+Map of Known CRB Infestations in Lanikai

-With these advantages and early, community-wide participation, Lanikai has a real chance to stop the Coconut Rhinoceros Beetle before it becomes established.
-Acting now could make Lanikai a model for CRB prevention across Hawaiʻi.
+With these advantages and early, community-wide participation, Lanikai has a real chance to manage CRB and prevent the deaths of many many palm trees.
+Acting now could make Lanikai a model for CRB management across Hawaiʻi.

 What You Can Do